 Start with SEO content

 There are tools to help you find the right keywords to include.
-Google Adwords Keyword Tool is one of the better-known tools, and it’s a favorite for bloggers.
+Google Adwords Keyword Tool is one of the better-known tools, and it’s a favorite for writers.
 Use this, and you can create content that your travel niche audience looks for.

 Social media is a huge magnet for travel fans.
 It’s a great way to expand your audience and get your name out.
 The other bonus with social media is its sharability.
 With one click a reader can help you reach hundreds of others.

 Use your profiles to promote your travel blog.
-Insert links to your blog in your bio sections so people know where to get more.
+Insert links to your site in your bio sections so people know where to get more.
 Enlist family and friends to help promote your content.
 When people know you, they’re more likely to help promote you.

 Find the social media platforms the best support your travel content.
 It’s far better to start small on one or two platforms than to overdo it.
-Just like with your travel blog, be consistent when you provide content.
+Just like with your travel site, be consistent when you provide content.

 The other big bonus with social media is networking.
 Find like-minded groups to join and interact with.
 When you do, your name is showing up more.
 Plus you’ll have a support system backing you up.